-I loved the POMerdoodle flavor as did many others, but I simply had to try a chocolate version.
-Carrying on with my light-hearted dog theme, I decided to call it Chocolate POMerdoodle (you know … like Chocolate Lab, Chocolate Poodle).
+Carrying on with my light-hearted dog theme, I decided to call it Chocolate POMerdoodle Ice Cream because well, you know … Chocolate Lab, Chocolate Poodle … and we all love chocolate.
 Adding just a small amount of cocoa adds richness and depth to this ice cream, particularly if you use a high-quality cocoa.
 I used Scharffen Berger cocoa, which I’d received in my BlogHer Food swag.
 I love both that cocoa and POM Wonderful pomegranate juice and I love this ice cream.
-It’s both gluten free and dairy free.
-It’s not refined sugar free, but I believe you could skip the brown sugar and simply use 2/3 cup honey or the same amount of agave nectar and end up with an equally delicious, dairy-free ice cream.
-(I wouldn’t use a one-to-one swap because of the liquid content of honey or agave.)
+This recipe is both gluten free and dairy free.
+It’s not refined sugar free, but I believe you could skip the brown sugar and simply use 2/3 cup honey, maple syrup, or agave nectar and end up with an equally delicious, dairy-free ice cream.
+(I wouldn’t use a one-to-one swap because of the liquid content of those ingredients.)

 - ½ cup honey

 - ½ cup light brown sugar (or coconut sugar)

 - ½ tsp ground cinnamon